• Skip to primary navigation

 • Set the sauce aside to cool completely…preferably overnight in the fridge.

 • Pour the cooled cherry sauce into the popsicle mold…fill the mold half way.
-Scoop 2 tsp of yogurt into the mold and top up the mold with cherry sauce.
+Scoop 2 teaspoon of yogurt into the mold and top up the mold with cherry sauce.
 There should be enough sauce for 4 popsicles, at least.

 • Freeze popsicles at least 8 hours…then remove and enjoy.